 Most transactions are structured as straightforward asset-for-cash or share-for-cash deals, while share-for-share deals are not common.
-In August 2007, the SEC issued an opinion that argued that share-for-share deals are, in certain instances, incompatible with Serbian securities regulations.
 To benefit from certain tax privileges and universal succession (pravno sledbeništvo), asset-for-cash transactions were also sometimes structured through a spin-off (izdvajanje) to the purchasing entity or a split-up (podela) followed by a share deal.
 Share-for-share acquisitions structured through contributions in kind (typically shares or fixed assets) against the issuance of shares were also seen.